coreprinciple6/Acoustic-Scene-Classification/README.md

 # A Comparative Study on Approaches to Acoustic Scene Classification using CNNs
 A joint research study was conducted on Acoustic Scene Classification and the findings were published in Springer.
 The code and final paper is provided to improve research scope in this domain.
+Dataset is available in [Kaggle](https://www.kaggle.com/coreprinciple/audio-dataset-of-indoor-and-outdoor-scenes).

 ## Abstract.